rvicedomini/rust-strainberry/README.md

 strainberry2 --in-hifi reads.fastq.gz -r assembly.fasta --out-dir output -t 8
 ```

-## Output files

-The strain-aware output assembly is written in the `assembly.fasta` file in inside the output directory provided with the `--out-dir` parameter.
-A corresponding assembly graph in GFA format is also available in the `assembly.gfa` file.

 ### Other useful parameters

 The following is a list of parameters that you might want to tune.